Why You Should Work for NFTY in Israel

 - By starting the application, you will create an account in our registration system.
 Make sure to use an email address you check regularly, and remember your password.

 - Our online application is several pages.
 On each page, you have the option to save your progress and complete the application later.
 You can access your saved application by following the link to the application below and following the prompts to log into your account.

 - We require the following pieces of information which you should have on hand:

 - The names, addresses, phone numbers, and email address of three references.

 - Name, address, phone number, and email address for at least one former employer.

 - The dates you are available for work over the summer.

-- You will be asked to complete five short essay questions.
+- You will be asked to complete a few short essay questions.

 We review completed applications on a rolling basis.
 Once we have received your completed application, we may be in touch with you to schedule an interview.